-Maya Baratz, most recently head of new products at Disney/ABC Television, will experiment with new formats for nonfiction storytelling via text messaging.
-The goal of the project is to design a product that offers an immersive experience and takes advantage of the strengths of the medium.
+Maya Baratz, former head of new products at Disney/ABC Television, experimented with new formats for nonfiction storytelling via text messaging.
+The goal of the project was to design a product that offers an immersive experience and takes advantage of the strengths of the medium.

 David Barboza, NF ’16

-David Barboza, a reporter for The New York Times who most recently served as Shanghai bureau chief, will build new tools for investigative reporting in China, including a business and financial database of Chinese companies.
+David Barboza, a reporter for The New York Times who served as Shanghai bureau chief, built new tools for investigative reporting in China, including a business and financial database of Chinese companies.

 Bill Church, NF ’16

-Bill Church, executive editor of the Sarasota Herald-Tribune and southeast regional editor of GateHouse Media, will explore the organizational behavior of small newsrooms and examine new models for adaptability and innovation.
+Bill Church, executive editor of the Sarasota Herald-Tribune and southeast regional editor of GateHouse Media, explored the organizational behavior of small newsrooms and examine new models for adaptability and innovation.

 Fatemah Farag, NF ’16

-Fatemah Farag, founder and CEO of Welad El Balad Media Services in Egypt, will research the relationship between community engagement and media production.
-Her goal is to define models for business development and sustainability for alternative media in Egypt and the Middle East.
+Fatemah Farag, founder and CEO of Welad El Balad Media Services in Egypt, researched the relationship between community engagement and media production.
+Her goal was to define models for business development and sustainability for alternative media in Egypt and the Middle East.

 Walter Frick, NF ’16

-Walter Frick, a senior associate editor at Harvard Business Review, will explore through research and prototyping how machine learning can help news organizations better organize background information and archival material in order to provide context for journalists and readers when news breaks.
+Walter Frick, a senior associate editor at Harvard Business Review, explored through research and prototyping how machine learning can help news organizations better organize background information and archival material in order to provide context for journalists and readers when news breaks.

 Paul McNally, NF ’16

-Paul McNally, a radio journalist for Wits Journalism and director of The Citizen Justice Network in South Africa, will develop an online tool to organize citizen journalism into a network for investigative reporting.
-The project will blend traditional and digital strategies for the development of local stories.
+Paul McNally, a radio journalist for Wits Journalism and director of The Citizen Justice Network in South Africa, worked to develop an online tool to organize citizen journalism into a network for investigative reporting.
+The project was designed to blend traditional and digital strategies for the development of local stories.

 An Xiao Mina, NF ’16

-An Xiao Mina, director of product at Meedan, will examine how language barriers affect global coverage.
-She will also conduct a case study around a specific news event, with the goal of understanding and measuring the impact of translations and annotations of social media on diversifying and broadening reportage.
+An Xiao Mina, director of product at Meedan, examined how language barriers affect global coverage.
+She also conducted a case study around a specific news event, with the goal of understanding and measuring the impact of translations and annotations of social media on diversifying and broadening reportage.

 Tara Pixley, NF ’16

-Tara Pixley, a freelance photojournalist and photo editor, will identify structural challenges to finding and accessing images from photojournalists outside the Western media network.
-She will also create a platform to showcase quality global photojournalism and provide news photo editors with diverse, fresh perspectives that depict non-Western people and places.
+Tara Pixley, a freelance photojournalist and photo editor, identified structural challenges to finding and accessing images from photojournalists outside the Western media network.

 Dean Haddock, NF ’15

-Dean Haddock, director of digital and technical innovation at StoryCorps, will design a system for recording, editing and accessing user-generated interviews online that will extend StoryCorps’ proven interview methodology to the Internet and mobile devices.
-The project will offer new ways to produce high-quality, well-organized audio content that journalists, communities, families and the public at large can freely use and share.
+Dean Haddock, director of digital and technical innovation at StoryCorps, designed a system for recording, editing and accessing user-generated interviews online that extends StoryCorps’ proven interview methodology to the Internet and mobile devices.
+The project offers new ways to produce high-quality, well-organized audio content that journalists, communities, families and the public at large can freely use and share.
 Read more

 Melody Joy Kramer, NF ’15